 With this grant, the University’s research team is examining how higher education institutions in transition—such as Villanova, which was elevated by the Carnegie Foundation to a Doctoral Research Institution in 2016—can position themselves to increase the full participation of women in the STEM fields to ensure that they play a role in defining, and benefit from, changes occurring in an evolving educational landscape.
 Read the University's press release announcing the grant.

 The Villanova ADVANCE office is known as the VISIBLE program—Villanova Initiative to Support Inclusiveness and Build Leaders.
-Housed in the Office of the Provost, this office partners with the Office of Diversity and Inclusion and the Anne Welsh McNulty Institute for Women's Leadership to form a cohesive team to advance intersectional gender equity.
+Housed in the Office of the Provost, this office partners with the Office of Diversity, Equity and Inclusion and the Anne Welsh McNulty Institute for Women's Leadership to form a cohesive team to advance intersectional gender equity.

 Focusing on both research and programming, the VISIBLE team will undertake a critical review of Villanova’s recruiting, hiring and retention practices; its campus culture for diversity, inclusion and equity; and how its evolving status as a national research university impacts its faculty, particularly in STEM.
 Based upon Villanova’s work, the team will develop a proposed model of institutional change that could enable other higher education institutions to reduce the potential for institutional bias against women and underrepresented groups during times of major institutional transition.